Are you feeling that your mouth tastes like soap all of a sudden? You know

 In some rare cases, a soapy taste in your mouth can be a sign of a stroke or other brain injury.
 This is because the part of the brain that controls taste is located near the area that is affected by a stroke.

 If you suddenly experience a soapy taste in your mouth, along with other symptoms of a stroke, such as weakness, numbness, or difficulty speaking, call 911 immediately.
+What happens if you drink dish soap water?

 10. Genetic Responses to Certain Foods